 Example 3: Time is short.
 Access to the Internet is stunningly slow and shockingly expensive where I live.
 Unlike my time on the payroll of the taxpayers, I’m under no obligation to respond to poorly researched, inarticulate email messages.
 As I’ve mentioned previously, I’m willing to answer even the most ridiculous of questions in exchange for fiat currency.
 Otherwise, feel free to use an online search engine or an “expert” at your nearby taxpayer-supported university.

 Example 4: Use of the word, “resource.”
-We don’t form decent relationships with resources.
+We do not form decent relationships with resources.
 Decent relationships are rooted in empathy, compassion, and perhaps even love.
 Resources are for exploiting.
 Perhaps you detect the obvious disconnect.
-If you’re tapped into the narrative of the dominant paradigm, then perhaps not.
+If you are tapped into the narrative of the dominant paradigm, then perhaps not.

 I could point out that Example 4 is a subset of Example 3.
 But a word to the wise is unnecessary and a word to an idiot generally falls on deaf ears.